Tractable General Equilibrium: Walrasian economies

-While \Cref{thm:we_equal_svi} is useful to approach any Walrasian equilibrium computation problem as a strong solution computation problem, as the domain of prices is unbounded, i.e., $\R^\numgoods_+$, to obtain existence and computational results, we have to restrict the class of Walrasian economies we study.
+By \Cref{thm:we_equal_svi}, we can view any Walrasian equilibrium computation problem as a strong VI computation problem.
+Nevertheless, because the domain of prices is unbounded (i.e., $\R^\numgoods_+$), and because we seek existence and convergence results, we restrict the class of Walrasian economies we study.
 To this end, we introduce two important classes of Walrasian economies.
-The first of these classes are balanced economies.
+The first of these is balanced economies; and the second, a further restriction, we call competitive economies.